Ntenguh/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+this project was created on the 28th 08 2020
+project one

 ### Project Title
-Replace the Project Title
+git project

 ### Description
 Describe what your project is about and what it does

 ### Files used
-Include the files used
+bike share file

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.